uoftgasa/uoftgasa.github.io/markdown/index.md

 The full schedule of courses and their descriptions are outlined on the [department website](http://www.astro.utoronto.ca/academics/graduate-studies/current/courses/).
 Courses are divided into 4 categories.
 The 'research' courses are [AST1501Y and AST1500Y](#ast1501y-and-ast1500y), described above.
 In addition to these, you have the option to take 'preparatory' courses (1000-level), in introductory topics, and 'elective' courses (2000-level) with a more tighter focus on one aspect of astronomy.
 Advanced topics are taught in 'specialized' courses (3000-level).
 In undergrad, the leading number of a course code roughly corresponds to the year in which it's appropriate to take that course, but that isn't the case for grad courses.
 You may take any course at any point during your degree, although students typically try to finish their courses in their first two years (prior to the qualifying exam).
 Each course is expected to take approximately 8-10 hours of work a week, including lectures, reading, and homework assignments, but workload varies between courses.

-Over the course of your degree, you are expected to take 4 credits worth of graduate courses (in addition to research courses [AST1501Y and AST1500Y](#ast1501y-and-ast1500y).
-Courses with a trailing 'Y' (like the reare worth 1 credit, while courses with a trailing 'H' are worth 0.5 credits.
+Over the course of your degree, you are expected to take 2 credits worth of graduate courses (in addition to research courses [AST1501Y and AST1500Y](#ast1501y-and-ast1500y).
+Courses with a trailing 'Y' (like the research course) are worth 1 credit, while courses with a trailing 'H' are worth 0.5 credits.
+Since most 'preparatory', 'elective', and 'specialized' courses are 'H' courses, this corresponds to taking 4 courses.

 #### Courses from other departments
+You may find an interesting graduate course offering from another department.
+The

 #### Mini Courses